British great-grandmother among Florida airport shooting victims

 "I'll always remember how she would say in her English accent, 'hello love'."

+On Saturday authorities charged Santiago with committing an act of violence at an international airport resulting in death, which carries the death penalty or a prison sentence up to life.

+He was also charged with two firearms offences and will appear in court on Monday.

-It came as authorities in the US revealed more about the alleged shooter.
+It came as authorities in the US revealed more about the alleged shooter, who is alleged to have travelled to Fort Lauderdale specifically to carry out the shooting.

-The FBI said on Saturday that Santiago had a gun confiscated after walking into the law enforcement agency's office in Anchorage, Alaska, in a distressed state.
+The FBI said Santiago had a gun confiscated after walking into the law enforcement agency's office in Anchorage, Alaska, in a distressed state.

 However, it was returned to him in December after he underwent mental health checks.